 Pain is common and we all experience it.
 It’s your body’s way of telling you that something is wrong when you break a leg, cut your finger or have another injury.

 Chronic pain is different.
-Your body hurts even when there is no obvious injury.
-And it lasts for months, sometimes years.
-It’s not all in your mind.
-You really do feel pain.
+Your body hurts even when there is no obvious injury, and it lasts for months, sometimes years.
+It’s not all in your mind – you really do feel pain.
 But the fix is not in a pill.
-Instead, below are five reasons why opioids can cause your pain to actually worsen.
+Below are five negative side effects of painkillers that can actually make your pain worsen over time.

-Over time, prescription painkillers cause the pain you feel to increase.
+1. Over time, prescription painkillers cause the pain to worsen

-In the United States we’ve been taught to think that when we feel pain, a pill will make us feel better.
+In the United States, we’ve been taught to think that when we feel pain, a pill will make us feel better.
 That’s true after you have surgery or an injury that will heal in a few days or weeks.
-But what many people don’t know is that if you use opioid pills for 4 or more weeks, it makes you more sensitive to pain and that makes the pain worse.
+But, you may not know that if you use opioid pills for four or more weeks, it makes you more sensitive to pain, which makes the pain worse.

 Opioids do provide relief by blocking pain.
-But then, your body reacts by increasing the number of receptors to try to get the pain signal through again.
-So when the drug wears off, a person will experience more pain for about three days.
-If they continue to take opioids, the pills become less and less effective.
-The pain keeps increasing not because of an injury, but due to the opioids themselves.
+But as a result, your body reacts by increasing the number of receptors to try to get the pain signal through again.
+So when the drug wears off, you will experience more pain for about three days.
+If you continue to take opioids, the pills become less and less effective but the pain keeps increasing – not because of an injury, but due to the opioids themselves.

 In addition, our bodies have natural opioids called endorphins.
-If your body becomes used to opioid pain medication, its ability to create and use natural endorphins will decrease.
-This makes you lose the ability to reduce pain on your own.
+If your body becomes used to opioid pain medication, its ability to create and use natural endorphins will decrease, making your body unable to reduce pain on its own.